 Frequently Asked Questions By Topic

-What are the Provincial Health Officer orders?
+What are the Provincial Health Officer's orders?
 What about BC's Restart Plan?

 The City of Fort St. John is able to provide education regarding all Provincial Orders issued by the Provincial Health Officer, but enforcement is done through provincial enforcement officers or the RCMP.

 While enforcement is possible, the City and Provincial Government are hopeful that all businesses and citizens will obey all Provincial Health Orders.